First aid kit check list for family holidays

-What to include in your family first aid kit
+What to include in your travel first aid kit

-Here’s some of the things we have packed in our first aid kit when we go on holiday:
+Here’s some of the things we have packed in our travel first aid kit:

 - Adhesive plasters – the good old sticking plaster is an absolute essential.
 From tiny cuts and grazes to larger ones, plasters are top of the list.
 We have Disney Frozen ones, which helps to stop bottom lips wobbling quite so much if bumps happen.